Halodi/MeasureXForm-Solidworks-Macro/README.md

 - The position and yaw/pitch/roll is provided in human readable formats

-- An URDF compatible string for the pose is printed, this
+- An SDF compatible string for the pose is printed, this can be copy/pasted directly into a <gazebo> block inside a URDF file

 ## License

 Copyright 2021, Aeroanion

 Copyright 2023, Jesper Smith/1X Technologies

 The MIT License, which is very permissive.
 See the LICENSE.md file for license body.